GBI investigating after video shows Glynn County teen being tortured

 Police also said multiple social media videos purportedly showing what happened were actually from a previous incident involving Lehrkamp.

+The teen’s father apparently told detectives this wasn’t the first time his son went to that house and came back injured or inebriated.
+Days earlier, Lehrkamp came home covered in WD-40, vomit, paint, glue and egg yolk, his dad told the police.
+A week before that, he had to take his son to the emergency room after Lehrkamp suffered a cut above his eye that required stitches.

+The man told police he has photos and videos of previous instances where his son has come back injured or covered in gunk, saying “he never returns home normal.”

-On Monday night, the department said the GBI is assisting with its investigation and helping to question witnesses identified through video footage and previous interviews.
+The department said Monday the GBI is assisting with its investigation and helping to question witnesses identified through video footage and previous interviews.

 “Working with the GBI, electronic evidence which has been recovered is being analyzed for information regarding the current incident as well as any previous incidents,” the department said, noting detectives have been in touch with the FBI, the Glynn County Sheriff’s Office, the local school board and the district attorney’s office.

+“As your Island County Commissioner, I want to express how appalled I am over the actions of a group of minors who committed the physical and mental atrocities that caused Trent to be hospitalized and suffer as he has,” said Cap Fendig.

+The District 2 commissioner added he feels confident the police are doing their job and called on the community to support Lehrkamp and his family as he recovers.

-Anyone with information about the case is asked to contact Glynn County detective.
+Anyone with information about the case is asked to contact Glynn County detectives.
 Tipsters wishing to remain anonymous may do so by contacting the department’s “silent witness” program at 912-264-1333.

 About the Author